 This doesn’t mean you have to attend every event on campus or join clubs that don’t align with the Islamic belief system, but find ways to integrate into your campus culture without sacrificing your own beliefs.

 “And seek help through patience and prayer, and indeed, it is difficult except for the humbly submissive [to Allah ]”[Quran 2:45]

 Did men and women interact during the time of the first generations of Muslims?
 The answer to that is yes, HOWEVER, it was done in a safe and ethical manner.

-I need to highlight safety on this because all too often our youth tend to forget that Islamic rules serve a purpose and gender interaction guidelines strongly protect women.
+I need to highlight safety here because all too often our youth tend to forget that Islamic rules serve a purpose and gender interaction guidelines strongly protect women.